albertosaa/ActiveCooling/hardware/readme.md

-2. With the help of a cardboard sheet, draw the fan opening, mounting holes, and the reference marks for the card’s air intake, see below.
+2. With the help of a cardboard sheet, for instance, draw the fan opening, mounting holes, and the reference marks for the card’s air intake, see below.

 <p align="center">